BlockSigner/cove/site/content/english/enable-qes.md

 Switzerland: Face-to-face
 identification
 ===============
-Drop in at one of our identification sites.
+Stop by at one of our locations.
 We will identify you free of charge within a few minutes.
 {{% /markdown %}}
 {{< /content >}}